*This post may contain affiliate links

 Related Post: How To Photograph Your Dog For Social Media

 It’s important to use a photo editor that you understand and enjoy.
-I have always used PicMonkey because it is easy to use and provides great results.
-Every single photo on this website and social media get’s edited through PicMonkey.
+I have always used PicMonkey because it is easy to use while providing top-notch photo editing and graphic design tools.
+Every single photo on this website and my social media get’s edited through PicMonkey.
 In the past, I tried using PhotoShop but was constantly frustrated.
 The program is extremely powerful but it is so complicated that I was left feeling discouraged.

 PicMonkey is drop-dead simple!